Noel Gallagher's written a new song that "sounds very much like The Cure"

 “The stuff I’ve been working on is fucking great, really great,” he told the newspaper (via Music-News.com).

 “I’ve written a tune that sounds very much like The Cure, and I didn’t even have to dial back the copyright, it just sounds like The Cure.
-It’s called ‘Pretty Boy.’”
+It’s called ‘Pretty Boy’.”

-He added: “I have to say the two tunes I’ve done over the last couple of weeks are easily the best of the High Flying Birds stuff I’ve done, one of them is just fucking ‘wow’, I even amaze myself sometimes.”
+He added: “I have to say the two tunes I’ve done over the last couple of weeks are easily the best of the High Flying Birds stuff I’ve done.
+One of them is just fucking ‘wow’ – I even amaze myself sometimes.”

 Gallagher recently teamed up with CamelPhat on the duo’s song ‘Not Over Yet’, which features on their debut album ‘Dark Matter’.
 He’s also worked on a new track with Dizzee Rascal, the ‘E3 AF’ rapper revealed last month.